countable-web/open-source-corporation/engineering/CODING_STANDARDS.md

 ### Files

-  * Filenames should be lowercase with dashes (NOT SPACES) to separate words.
+  * Filenames should be lowercase with dashes (NOT SPACES) to separate words *except* for Python, which uses underscores in place of dashes.
   * The purpose, and contents of any file should be as obvious as possible by its filename and location.

 ### Locality